carbon-language/carbon-lang/llvm/docs/CMake.rst

     )

-When you are done developing your pass, you may wish to integrate it into LLVM source tree.
+When you are done developing your pass, you may wish to integrate it into the LLVM source tree.
 You can achieve it in two easy steps:

 #.
 Copying ``<pass name>`` folder into ``<LLVM root>/lib/Transform`` directory.